U.S. Space Force chief to give main address at UND Commencement on May 14

 Originally from Chicago, Yeh graduated from The Julliard School in New York City with a Bachelor of Music degree in percussion in 2011.
 It was at Julliard where she met her future husband, a fifth-generation farmer from the Greater Grand Forks region.

-Her blog was named Food Blog of the Year by both Yahoo and Saveur Magazine in 2015, and she has since contributed to many prominent magazines such as Conde Nast Traveler and Food 52.
+Her blog was named Food Blog of the Year by both Yahoo and Saveur Magazine in 2015, and she since has contributed to many prominent magazines such as Conde Nast Traveler and Food 52.
 Her debut cookbook, “Molly on the Range: Recipes and stories from an unlikely life on a farm,” won the Judges’ Choice IACP Cookbook Award in 2017.

 In 2018, she published her second book, “Yogurt,” and her upcoming cookbook, “Home is Where the Eggs Are,” is set to publish this September.